liferay/clay/README.md

-## Notice: 2.0.0-alpha Release
+## Notice: 2.0.0-beta Release

-> This project is under active development, we recommended not using alpha releases in your project.
+> This project is under active development, we recommended not using beta releases in your project.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->